-- (a) The water system for a development must be approved by the township as provided herein prior to commencement of any construction of the development. - (b) At the same time site plan approval is requested, the applicant shall submit 11 sets of plans for the proposed water system to the Department of Public Services director.
+- (a) The water system for a development must be approved by the township as provided herein prior to commencement of any construction of the development. - (b) At the same time site plan approval is requested, the applicant shall submit 11 sets of plans for the proposed water system to the water department Department of Public Services Department of Public Services manager.
 Such plans shall include, without limitation, well site layout, boring logs (at least two), hydrological results and the well log of a test well.
-The Department of Public Services director shall submit three sets of plans to the township engineer for review. - (c) The applicant shall pay a fee for review of the application, as required by section 38-79. - (d) The township engineer shall review the plans for conformity to the design and construction standards and return one of the sets to the applicant and to the township building official with appropriate comments.
+The water department Department of Public Services Department of Public Services manager shall submit three sets of plans to the township engineer for review. - (c) The applicant shall pay a fee for review of the application, as required by section 38-79. - (d) The township engineer shall review the plans for conformity to the design and construction standards and return one of the sets to the applicant and to the township building official with appropriate comments.
 The applicant, after making any requested changes, shall submit 11 sets of the revised plans to the township engineer for final approval.
-If the township engineer finds that the revised plans conform to the design and construction standards, the engineer shall so advise the township Department of Public Services director.
-The township engineer shall, on behalf of the township, approve said plans and forward it to the MDEQ for the issuance of permits.

-- (e) After approval by the township engineer, the applicant shall then proceed to obtain any necessary approvals or permits from state and local authorities, and submit a detailed estimate of costs to the township Department of Public Services director. - (f) The township board shall grant final approval to all new water distribution systems, required by this division, if such system complies fully with all provisions of this article.
+If the township engineer finds that the revised plans conform to the design and construction standards, the engineer shall so advise the township water department Department of Public Services Department of Public Services manager Director.
+The township engineer shall, on behalf of the township, approve said plans and forward it to the MDEQ for the issuance of permits. - (e) After approval by the township engineer, the applicant shall then proceed to obtain any necessary approvals or permits from state and local authorities, and submit a detailed estimate of costs to the township water department of Public Services Department of Public Services manager Director. - (f) The township board shall grant final approval to all new water distribution systems, required by this division, if such system complies fully with all provisions of this article.